BAU-COOP4423/W3-MVVM-Retrofit/README.md

 - ui: View classes along with their corresponding ViewModel.
 - utils: Utility classes.

+## About Braches
+- feature/main-list: The branch has only Main Activity.
+- feature/game-detail: The branch is referenced from the feature/main-list and it has GameDetail Activity.

 ## Clone the Repository

 ### With SSH